-Dangers from the deployment of vehicles vulnerable to being hacked hardly be understated.
+Dangers from the deployment of vehicles vulnerable to being hacked can hardlv be understated.
 Connected vehicles will generate huge amounts of data, creating the potential for unwanted third-party access to that data, increasing the risk of a cyberthreat.
 A hack exposes personal data of a driver, such as location and potentially the identity of others in the car, enabling the perpetrator to know whose home may be unoccupied.
-Additionally, a hacked vehicle could have fatal consequences, not just for the driver and passengers inside the vehicle, for anyone or anything physically surrounding the selfdriving car.39 guidance" offering "voluntary best practices" to improve motor vehicle cybersecurity.
-NHTSA calls for a "lavered approach," adopting the National Institute of Standards and Technology ("NIST") Cybersecurity Framework40 and its five principles: identify, protect, detect, respond and recover.
-NHTSA also calls for implementation of ISO 27000 series standards and like strictures, such as the Center for Internet Security's Critical Security Controls Effective Cyber Defense.
-Although concedes that NHTSA these standards were developed mitigate threats against networks and not necessarily automotive devices, it forecasts application of such protocols for use in the automotive industry.
-As NHTSA's cyber-guidance for autonomous vehicles,41 NHTSA also calls for information sharing among automobile manufacturers and the development of a process for vulnerability reporting.
+Additionally, a hacked vehicle could have fatal consequences, not just for the driver and passengers inside the vehicle, but for anyone or anything physically surrounding the selfdriving car.39 guidance" offering "voluntary best practices" to improve motor vehicle cybersecurity.
+NHTSA calls for a "layered approach," adopting the National Institute of Standards and Technology ("NIST") Cybersecurity Framework40 and its five principles: identify, protect, detect, respond and recover.
+NHTSA also calls for implementation of ISO 27000 series standards and like strictures, such as the Center for Internet Security's Critical Security Controls for Effective Cyber Defense.
+Although NHTSA concedes that these standards were developed to mitigate threats against networks and not necessarily automotive devices, it forecasts application of such protocols for use in the industry. automotive As with NHTSA's cyber-guidance for autonomous vehicles,41 NHTSA also calls for information sharing among automobile manufacturers and the development of a process for vulnerability reporting.